The collision and merger products of stars do not look alike: A magnetohydrodynamics comparison: Summary and conclusions

 \begin{itemize} \item A direct consequence of stellar collisions and mergers is the chemical mixing of stars, resulting in hydrogen in the initial stellar envelopes being mixed into the new stellar cores and helium in the initial stellar cores being mixed into the new stellar envelopes.
-Although the cores are rejuvenated in both types of interactions, the exact core hydrogen fractions in the merger products can be $3$ -- $10 \%$ higher than the corresponding collision products in some cases.
-Thus, their MS lifetimes are also longer by a similar fraction, which may affect future stellar evolution. \item Collision and merger products are fast and differentially rotating due to the conversion of orbital angular momenta into spin angular momenta. $b = 0.50$ collision products and merger products rotate up to $0.8$ -- $0.9$ of break-up velocity, while $b = 0.25$ collision products rotate slower at $0.5$ -- $0.6$ of break-up velocity. \item As a result of rotation, collision and merger products are flattened.
-The degree of flattening is higher for faster-rotating remnants.
-Unlike collision products, the edge-on density contours of merger products are peanut-shaped, indicating the presence of low-density gas along the rotation axes. \item During the course of stellar interactions, turbulent mixing results in exponential amplifications of magnetic field energies $\EB$ by $9$ -- $12$ orders of magnitude. $b = 0.25$ collision products have systematically lower $\EB$, by $1$ -- $3$ orders of magnitude, than the $b = 0.50$ collision products and merger products. \item The azimuthal components of magnetic fields, $\Bphi$, show small-scale reversals for $b = 0.25$ collision products, implying that the magnetic fields may be relatively short-lived.
+Although the cores are rejuvenated in both types of interactions, the exact core hydrogen fractions in the merger products can be $3 \%$ -- $10 \%$ higher than the corresponding collision products in some cases.
+Thus, their MS lifetimes are also longer by a similar fraction, which may affect future stellar evolution. \item Collision and merger products are fast and differentially rotating owing to the conversion of orbital angular momenta into spin angular momenta.
+The $b = 0.50$ collision products and merger products rotate up to $0.8$ -- $0.9$ of breakup velocity, while $b = 0.25$ collision products rotate slower at $0.5$ -- $0.6$ of breakup velocity. \item As a result of rotation, collision and merger products are flattened.
+The degree of rotational flattening in the collision products is higher for larger impact parameter ($b = 0.50$) encounters.
+In comparison, the density contours of merger products are peanut shaped, with a dearth of material in the polar regions. \item During the course of stellar interactions, turbulent mixing results in exponential amplifications of magnetic field energies $\EB$ by $9$ -- $12$ orders of magnitude assuming a small initial field.
+The $b = 0.25$ collision products have systematically lower $\EB$, by $1$ -- $3$ orders of magnitude, than the $b = 0.50$ collision products and merger products. \item The azimuthal components of magnetic fields, $\Bphi$, show small-scale reversals for $b = 0.25$ collision products, implying that the magnetic fields may be relatively short-lived.
 On the contrary, $b = 0.50$ collision products and merger products show large-scale order in $\Bphi$, necessary to generate large-scale dynamos and sustain long-lasting magnetic fields. \item Magnetized, bipolar axial outflows are launched only from merger products, driven by strong magnetic fields, whereas we find no sign of outflows in collisions.
-The plasma beta parameters of these outflows are $\betamag \sim 10^{-1}$ -- $10^{-2}$ and outflow velocities can exceed $\vrad \sim 300$ -- $400 \kmsinv$. \end{itemize}
+The plasma beta parameters of these outflows are $\betamag \sim 10^{-1}$ -- $10^{-2}$, with outflow velocities of up to $\vrad \sim 300 \kmsinv$. \end{itemize}

 In future work, we plan to model the stellar evolution of collision and merger products in detail to understand the differences in their long-term evolution.

 \begin{contribution} PV performed the simulations in this paper and led the analysis and writing.
 All authors contributed to the project planning, interpretation of the analysis, and writing. \end{contribution}